laprej/laprej-www/_drafts/research-statement.md

 ## Software engineering

 This first item arguably has the least amount of actual research potential insofar as good practices rarely result in publishable work.
-Base all underlying guiding principles of good software engineering Before any research is undertaken, the code must be in a understandable and malleable state.
+Before any research is undertaken, the code must be in a understandable and malleable state.
 That does not diminish the importance of good software engineering practices including:
-1) test-driven development
+1) test-driven development,
+2) continuous integration, and
-2) proper documentation including both developer and user perspectives, and
+3) proper documentation including both developer and user perspectives.

-3) continuous integration
+Computer scientists work in and develop algorithms.
+These algorithms are ultimately realized in code, written by humans, and therefore susceptible to typical development cycles such as designing, coding, and debugging.
+By adopting good software engineering principles and utilizing them throughout the life of the project, it will make refactoring easier.

-Some projects are short and others are long.
+Base all underlying guiding principles of good software engineering Some projects are short and others are long.
 You never know how long a project will last.
-By adopting good software engineering principles and utilizing them throughout the life of the project, it will make refactoring easier.

 This includes introducing new research features into your code base.

-Computer scientists work in and develop algorithms.
-These algorithms are ultimately realized in code, written by humans, and therefore susceptible to errors.
 We must strive to eliminate these errors through tried and tested methodologies.

 ## Compilers